Angela Belcher Epps

 BIO

-Angela Belcher Epps writes fiction and personal essays and is the author of a novella Salt in the Sugar Bowl (Main Street Rag, 2013).
+Angela Belcher Epps writes fiction and personal essays and is the author of a novella Salt in the Sugar Bowl (Main Stree t Rag, 2013).
 Her work has been featured in such publications as the North Carolina Literary Review, Workers Write, Main Street Rag, Obsidian: Literature in the African Diaspora, and Essence Magazine.
 She has contributed to three anthologies: All the Songs We Sing: Celebrating the 25th Anniversary of the Carolina African American Writers’ Collective (Blair, 2020), Heartspace: Real Life Stories on Death and Dying (heart2heart, 2019), and Gumbo for the Soul: The Recipe for Literacy in the Black Community (iUniverse, Inc., 2007).
-Angela also writes to propose creative solutions to contemporary challenges.
-She received a 2021 United Arts Council Artist Support Grant for creative nonfiction and earned Honorable Mention for two rounds of the North Carolina Literary Review's Alex Albright Creative Nonfiction Prize.

-For nearly two decades, she wrote competitive grants to fund educational and community projects for populations at risk and continues to provide workshops and resources for groups and online.
-You can visit her at angelabelcherepps.com
+For nearly two decades, Belcher Epps wrote competitive grants to fund educational and community projects for populations at risk.
+She continues to provide grant writing workshops and resources.

 Author, educator